MrChaos42/forty2.online/README.md

 ### 2.1 Network Foundation

-Internet 2.0 is built upon a fork of the Bitcoin codebase, chosen for its robust and battle-tested nature.
-This foundation provides a solid starting point for implementing our unique features.
+Internet 2.0 is built upon a fork of the Cardano blockchain, chosen for its robust features and alignment with our project goals.

-#### 2.1.1 Bitcoin Codebase Advantages
+#### 2.1.1 Cardano Foundation Advantages

-- Proven security model
-- Extensive peer review and real-world stress testing
+- Built-in Proof of Stake consensus (Ouroboros)
+- Advanced smart contract capabilities
-- Large developer community and tooling ecosystem
+- Designed for scalability and interoperability
+- Academic approach with peer-reviewed research

 #### 2.1.2 Key Modifications

-- Implementation of smart contract functionality
+- Implementation of human verification layer
-- Adaptation of the block structure to support new features
+- Adaptation of the reward system for our unique salary structure
+- Development of a service hosting framework
-- Integration of advanced cryptographic primitives for privacy and verification
+- Integration of our dual-tax system

 ### 2.2 Consensus Mechanism

-The original Proof of Work (PoW) consensus is replaced with a Proof of Stake (PoS) mechanism.
-This transition aims to reduce energy consumption and increase network participation.
+Internet 2.0 leverages Cardano's Ouroboros Proof of Stake protocol, with modifications to suit our specific needs.

 #### 2.2.1 Proof of Stake Implementation

-- Adaptation of Ethereum 2.0's Casper FFG protocol for finality
+- Adaptation of Ouroboros protocol for Internet 2.0 requirements
-- Dynamic validator selection based on stake and reputation
+- Integration with human verification for validator selection
-- Stake slashing mechanisms for misbehaving nodes
+- Custom stake slashing mechanisms for misbehaving nodes

 #### 2.2.2 Energy Efficiency

-- Comparative analysis of energy consumption: PoW vs. PoS
-- Projected environmental impact reduction
+- Inherited benefits of Cardano's energy-efficient design
+- Further optimizations for Internet 2.0 specific operations

 ### 2.3 Node Structure